-A number of factors weighed on lenders' demand for corporate (PNFC) deposits in Q3.
-Strategic decisions to change funding structure and an increase in the cost of PNFC deposits relative to the price of other liabilities had pushed down significantly on lenders' demand for PNFC deposits.
-Changes to non-price terms and regulation had also had a negative impact (Chart 5).
-Each of these factors was expected to have a less negative impact on lenders' demand for PNFC deposits in Q4, with regulatory drivers expected to make a small positive contribution.
+A number of factors continued to weigh on lenders' demand for corporate (PNFC) deposits in Q4.
+Strategic decisions to change funding structure and an increase in the cost of PNFC deposits relative to the price of other liabilities had continued to push down significantly on lenders' demand for PNFC deposits.
+Changes to non-price terms had also continued to have a negative impact.
+In contrast, market share objectives had made a small positive contribution (Chart 5).
+Most of these factors were expected to have a less negative impact on lenders' demand for PNFC deposits in 2014 Q1, with market share objectives expected to make a significant positive contribution.